akotsinyan/butterflygarden/README.md

 Hello!

-This is a place to document all code for our final project in UMass' CICS 256: Make class, completed December 2024.
+This is a place to document all code for our final project in UMass' CICS 256: MAKE class, completed December 2024.

 Alex, Hannah, feel free to modify this repo as you see fit.
 You all wrote the code, after all :D